 This is part-time seasonal school crossing guard duty.
 An employee in this class is responsible for directing traffic at an assigned intersection in order to afford maximum protection to children going to and returning from school.
 Work is performed under the immediate supervision of a police officer or patrol supervisor, and involves some disagreeable aspects, light physical effort, and exposure to inclement weather.

 Union Code G. AFSCME D.C.33 School Crossing Guards

 FLSA Code Non-Exempt

 Minimum Training, Education & Experience

-ADDITIONAL REQUIREMENT ONLY FOR CANDIDATES CLAIMING BILINGUAL FLUENCY : Sufficient training and/or experience to be able to understand and speak fluently and clearly in a designated non-English language.
+ADDITIONAL REQUIREMENT FOR CANDIDATES CLAIMING BILINGUAL FLUENCY ONLY - Ability to read and write English and the designated non-English language.

 Physical & Medical Requirements